 This plan simplifies the purchase experience - you can have multiple Azure subscriptions in an Azure plan.
 You no longer need to submit a separate order per Azure subscription.
 And in this new commerce experience for Azure, we have aligned to a single global pricing principle enabling CSP partners to offer Azure at the published prices.

 The digital transformation needs of our customers require new skills from partners.
 Many customers look for partners to provide services above and beyond the transaction to make their cloud journey smoother and help consume Azure services efficiently.
 Microsoft partners play a critical role in all stages of the customer lifecycle.
-These kind of partner services are on-going in nature and include Azure estate monitoring, policy and governance management, set up and configuration fine-tuning, technical support and a variety of other services.
+These kinds of partner services are on-going in nature and include Azure estate monitoring, policy and governance management, set up and configuration fine-tuning, technical support and a variety of other services.
 They require a partner to be intimately familiar with the customer's Azure environment and have continuous and appropriate governance and control of the underlying resources they manage.
 Billing partners who provide this 24 X 7 cloud-operations management will become eligible for a Partner earned credit for services managed for that work.

 Make sure your customers have signed the Microsoft Customer Agreement

-Since October 1, 2019, the Microsoft Customer Agreement, a perpetual agreement that simplifies and streamlines the customer purchasing experience with a fully digital process, is available for customers to sign digitally.
+Since October 1, 2019, the Microsoft Customer Agreement, a perpetual agreement that simplifies and streamlines the customer purchasing experience with a fully digital process, is available.
 All customers who want to take advantage of the new commerce experience in CSP for Azure must sign the Microsoft Customer Agreement.

 For full details, read Confirm customer acceptance of the Microsoft Customer Agreement